Partial Differential Chow Forms and a Type of Partial Differential Chow varieties

 In their paper on Chow forms \cite{chow}, Chow and van der Waerden described the motivation in these words: \begin{quote} It is principally important to represent geometric objects by coordinates.
 Once this has been done for a specific kind of objects $G$, then it makes sense to speak of an algebraic manifold or an algebraic system of objects $G$, and to apply the whole theory of algebraic manifolds.
 It is desirable to provide the set of objects $G$ with the structure of an algebraic variety (eventually, after a certain compactification), thus to characterise $G$ by algebraic equations in the coordinates. \end{quote}

-Through developing the theory of Chow forms, they managed to represent projective algebraic varieties or algebraic cycles by Chow coordinates, thus generalised Pl\"ucker coordinates and Grassmann coordinates; and they also provided the set of algebraic cycles of fixed dimension and degree with the structure of Chow variety.
+Through the theory of Chow forms, they managed to represent projective algebraic varieties or algebraic cycles by Chow coordinates; and Chow further proved that the set of all algebraic cycles of fixed dimension and degree in the Chow coordinate space is a projective variety, called the Chow variety.

-To be more specific, given an algebraic cycle $V$ of dimension $d$ in a projective space, its Chow form is the unique homogenous polynomial $F$, which states the condition when $V$ and $d+1$ hyperplanes have a point in common.
-The coefficients of the Chow form are defined to be the Chow coordinates of $V$.
-Chow proved that the set of all algebraic cycles of fixed dimension and degree in the coordinate space is a projective variety, called the Chow variety.
-So Chow varieties are simply parameter spaces of algebraic cycles of fixed dimension and degree.
-As basic concepts of algebraic geometry, Chow forms, as well as Chow varieties, play an important role in both theoretic and algorithmic aspects of algebraic geometry and have fruitful applications in many fields, such as intersection theory, transcendental number theory and algebraic computational complexity theory \cite{brownawell, eisenbud, Complexitychowform, harris, nes1, ph1, Swanson}.
+Chow forms and Chow varieties are basic concepts of algebraic geometry \cite{chow, hodge}.
+They play an important role in both theoretical and computational aspects of algebraic geometry, and have fruitful applications in elimination theory, transcendental number theory and algebraic computational complexity theory \cite{eisenbud, Eisenbud-Harris, Complexitychowform, harris1992algebraic, philippon}.
+For instance, the Chow form was used by Brownawell to achieve a major breakthrough in computational algebraic geometry by proving an effective version of the Hilbert's Nullstellensatz with optimal bounds \cite{brownawell}.